 Creates the virtual drive.

-This method creates the virtual drive (without mounting points) based on the following properties, which cannot be changed once the virtual storage has been created:
+This method creates the virtual drive (without mounting points) based on the following properties and configuration settings, which cannot be changed once the virtual storage has been created:

 The Initialize method must have been called by some class instance in the application prior to calling this method.